-In the time of the judges (Judg.
-1:18) it fell into the possession of the tribe of Judah; but it was soon after retaken by the Philistines (2 Sam.
-1:20), who were not finally dispossessed till the time of Alexander the Great.
+In the time of the Hebrew judges (Judges 1:18), it fell into the possession of the Tribe of Judah; but it was soon after retaken by the Philistines (2 Samuel 1:20), who were not finally dispossessed till the time of Alexander the Great.

 It became a noted place in the Middle Ages, having been the scene of many a bloody battle between the Saracens and the Crusaders.
 It was beseiged and taken by Richard the Lion-hearted, and “within its walls and towers now standing he held his court.”

 - What is PHILISTIA?
 Answer

 - Who is ADONI-ZEDEC?
 Answer